genouest/checkcel/README.md

 Basic validations (sets, whole, decimals, unicity, emails, dates) are included, but also ontologies validation.
 (Using the [OLS API](https://www.ebi.ac.uk/ols/index))

-Checkcel (tmp) works with python templates to for the generation and validation Examples are available in the *example_templates* folder.
+Checkcel (tmp) works with python templates to for the generation and validation.
+Examples are available in the *example_templates* folder.

 Three commands are available: